agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 ## Data-Storage

-After pre-processing, the slice are sotores as .pt in their respective folders, as the structure shows.
+After pre-processing, the slice are storeed as .pt in their respective folders, as the structure shows.
 In addition the package implement a function to create the tree structure where the checkpoints, the bests models, the tensorboard logs, and the image for the gift are going to be stored during the training.

-The dataset folders, T1 and T2, sizes a total of 53 GB.
-This dataset includes a total 3 datasets groups from OpenNeuro:
+The dataset folders, T1 and T2, size a total of 53 GB.
+This dataset was made from a total of 3 datasets from OpenNeuro:

   1. Dataset ds002330 -  version 1.1.0
      Sunavsky, A. and Poppenk, J. (2020).
 Neuroimaging predictors of creativity in healthy adults.
 OpenNeuro.
-[Dataset] doi: 10.18112/openneuro.ds002330.v1.1.0
+[Dataset DOI](doi: 10.18112/openneuro.ds002330.v1.1.0)

   2. Dataset ds002382-  version 1.0.1
      Rogers CS and Jones MS and McConkey S and Spehar B and Van Engen KJ and Sommers MS and Peelle JE (2022).
 Age-related differences in auditory cortex activity during spoken word recognition.
 OpenNeuro.
-[Dataset] doi: doi:10.18112/openneuro.ds002382.v1.0.1
+[Dataset DOI](doi:10.18112/openneuro.ds002382.v1.0.1)

   3. Dataset ds003717 -  version 1.0.1
      Peelle JE and Spehar B and Jones MS and McConkey S and Myerson J and Hale S and Sommers MS and Tye-Murray N (2022).
 Visual and audiovisual speech perception associated with increased functional connectivity between sensory and motor regions.
 OpenNeuro.
-[Dataset] doi: doi:10.18112/openneuro.ds003717.v1.0.1
+[Dataset DOI](doi:10.18112/openneuro.ds003717.v1.0.1)

 ```